bglowniak/GBA/README.md

 # SquareDude

 SquareDude is a small scale GameBoy Advance game built for CS 2110 at Georgia Tech.
-It was built over the course of a week and is designed to emulate the [World's Hardest Game] (https://www.coolmath-games.com/0-worlds-hardest-game).
+It was built over the course of a week and is designed to emulate the [World's Hardest Game](https://www.coolmath-games.com/0-worlds-hardest-game).

 All code was written in C and emulated using the VBA emulator.

-All images (characters, levels, and screens) were created in Photoshop and ported to GBA-drawable C using [nin10kit] (https://github.com/TricksterGuy/nin10kit).
+All images (characters, levels, and screens) were created in Photoshop and ported to GBA-drawable C using [nin10kit](https://github.com/TricksterGuy/nin10kit).

 ## Mechanics